Today’s Sociology: Ideology and Partisan Advocacy

 Dominated by the White Man's Gaze?

-In an impassioned 2020 article, the ASA president made the false claim that sociology departments are very old, very white and “dominated by the white man's gaze”.
-For a field obsessed with diversity and inclusion, the dearth of straight white men among sociology faculty (under 40) and graduate students is striking.
+In an impassioned 2020 article, the ASA president made the ludicrous claim that sociology departments are very old, very white and “dominated by the white man's gaze”.
+The truth is the opposite.
+For a field obsessed with diversity and inclusion, the dearth of straight white men among sociology faculty and graduate students is striking.
 Today’s sociology is principally a women’s discipline at all levels, from undergraduate and doctoral students to faculty.

 White Men Reject Sociology’s Discrimination and Woke Ideology

 Undoubtedly, white men have fled sociology due to the centrality of ideologies (‘white hetero patriarchal violence’, ‘white supremacy culture’ etc.) which designate this presumably most privileged segment of society as the permanent bad guys who “structure the surface of everyday life distorting the nature of truth and reality”.
-It is hard to miss the proliferation of assigned texts such as: “White Male Mediocrity”, “White Supremacy, Patriarchy and Capitalism”, “White Man Falling”, “Angry White Men”, and “The White Man Victimhood of the Rabid Puppies”.
+The booming subfield of “whiteness studies” portrays white Americans as complicit in perpetuating white supremacny.
+It is also hard to miss the proliferation of assigned texts such as: “White Male Mediocrity”, “White Supremacy, Patriarchy and Capitalism”, “White Man Falling”, “Angry White Men”, and “The White Man Victimhood of the Rabid Puppies”.

-There is little in the discipline of sociology itself that is inconsistent with conservative thought.
-The founders of sociology (Weber, Durkheim, etc.) were influenced by conservatives and there are conservative strains in their work.
-Today there are Ph.D sociologists outside academia who hold conservative views that would never be tolerated inside the academy.
+Even today there are remnants of these conservative roots.
+Some Ph.D sociologists outside universities hold views that would never be tolerated inside the academy.
 For example, the UK journalist and political advisor, Munira Mirza, has argued that multiculturalism accentuates differences between groups, and described the anti-racism movement as a "bogus moral crusade imported from the US with its demented campus dramas and neuroses about 'safe spaces', 'micro-aggressions' and 'cultural appropriation'".

-During its mid-20th Century heyday, sociology’s dominant theory was functionalism which views society as a system of interrelated parts that work together toward the goal of societal harmony and stability.
+In the mid-20th Century, sociology’s dominant theoretical framework was structural functionalism which views society as a system of interrelated parts that work together toward the goal of stability and order.
 Although most sociologists were politically liberal, functionalism embodied a conservative view of social order.
+The prominent sociologist Kingsley Davis argued that inequality is a necessary and functional aspect of society, and a natural consequence of society's need to incentivize certain positions.
+This common sense and widely shared belief is somehow highly controversial in today’s version of reality.

 Sociology’s Golden Age

-The golden age was characterized by viewpoint diversity and the flourishing of creative thinkers (Kai Erickson, Erving Goffman, etc.) who offered original analyses of social problems addressing the “big questions”.
+During its golden age (roughly 1945-1975), sociology was a lively place, characterized by viewpoint diversity and the flourishing of creative thinkers (Kai Erickson, Erving Goffman, etc.) who offered original analyses of social problems addressing the “big questions”.
 These book-writing sociologists and ethnographers viewed their professional role as to understand the actions of others by putting themselves in their shoes (verstehen), not to advocate.

-In the 1960s and 70’s a new generation of empirical sociologists became prominent.
-They believed in value-neutral sociology, and set aside their personal beliefs and moralities when they sat down to do their academic studies.
-Mostly apolitical and quantitative, they were serious about using methodology properly, had high evidentiary norms, and employed methods to safeguard their objectivity.
-For example, pioneer sociologist Peter Rossi had no special agendas and expressed a desire to improve live for everyone.
-Consequently, at that time, sociology was relevant and could be a source of insight and practical value for policy and social programs.
+In the 1960s and 70’s a new generation of sociologists became prominent.
+They believed in value-neutral sociology, and set aside their personal beliefs when conducting their studies.
+Mostly apolitical and quantitative, they were serious about using methodology properly and had high evidentiary norms.
+An outstanding example was pioneer sociologist Peter Rossi who had no special agendas and expressed a desire to improve life for everyone.
+Their research provided an empirical basis for assessing all kinds of institutional arrangements.
+Policy-makers paid attention.
+The Moynihan Report (1965) and Coleman Report (1966) had large impacts.

 (Nonetheless, even in it's golden age, there were both radical sociologists who attacked dominant sociology as a handmaiden to oppressive state power, as well as a current of opposition who regarded sociology as an unsound and disreputable pseudoscience.)